sudhanshuraheja/golem/README.md

 ```

 ## SSH and SFTP
 Golem uses one goroutine per server.
-The goroutine creates an initial SSH connection to the server and uses it to upload artifacts to the server and to run each command.
+The goroutine creates an initial SSH connection to the server and uses it to upload artifacts to the server and run each command.
 It makes a new session for each command.
 Artifacts are uploaded before running commands.

 The number of goroutines is capped to 4 by default and can be changed by setting `max_parallel_processes = 16` or any number you like.
 This is a global setting.